 According to the American Heart Association, the average HRV is 59.3.
 This varies, though, depending on age and gender.

 Unlike your resting heart rate, you should be aiming for a high HRV.
-Its a bit counter-intuitive, but a healthy HRV should not be beating at a perfect tempo.
+It’s a bit counter-intuitive but a healthy HRV should not be beating at a perfect tempo.
 Research has shown that when your HRV is high, your body is showing better stress resilience and health.
-The more variability between heartbeats, the better.
-You want your HRV to gradually increase over time.
-Typically, a higher HRV is correlated with younger biological age and better aerobic fitness.
+Typically, a higher HRV is also correlated with a younger biological age and better cardiovascular fitness.

-A low HRV (little variation between beats) indicates less resilience.
-You’ll get low HRV values when you are overloaded with stress, are sick, have not slept well or have been working out a bit too much.
+A low HRV (little variation between beats), on the other hand, indicates less resilience.
+You’ll get low values when you are overloaded with stress, are sick, have not slept well or have been working out a bit too much.
 This is when its good to take some time to recover.
 Recovery makes performance possible.

 A few low values should not be of concern as your HRV will vary from day to day.
 But if your HRV is consistently low it could be an indicator of health problems.
 Best to consult a doctor if this is the case.